 Dave Heller's Bio

 Within a month of purchasing the Bandits, Heller sold naming rights to Modern Woodmen of America, a fraternal financial services company, in a 20-year deal worth $4.5 million - a huge number for a team operating in one of baseball's smaller markets.
-Since then, Modern Woodmen Park has earned more accolades than any ballpark in the country.
+Since then, Modern Woodmen Park has earned as many accolades as any ballpark in the country.
 It was voted "the best minor league ballpark in America" by the readers of USA Today and 10Best.com and the Midwest League's best ballpark by Baseball America.
-It also earned a 5-star rating from BallparkDigest.com, was named one of the two most beautiful ballparks in minor league baseball by USA Today, one of the top 10 in the nation by Parade Magazine, and was selected "the #2 Coolest Minor League Ballpark in America" by Complex Magazine.
+It earned a 5-star rating from BallparkDigest.com, was named one of the two most beautiful ballparks in minor league baseball by USA Today, one of the top 10 in the nation by Parade Magazine, and was selected "the #2 Coolest Minor League Ballpark in America" by Complex Magazine.

-In 2011, the Bandits unveiled their spectacular new Budweiser "Champions Club," a 2500 s.f. glass-enclosed multi-purpose banquet hall with glass garage doors that open and close depending on the weather.
-That room has helped increase wedding business by more than 500%, and is regularly sold out during the Christmas season.
-It was voted by BallparkDigest.com as "the best ballpark renovation under $1 million" (the third time since Heller bought the team it has earned that award!).
+In 2011, the Bandits unveiled their spectacular new Budweiser "Champions Club," a large, glass-enclosed multi-purpose banquet hall with glass garage doors that open and close based on the weather.
+That room has helped the club increase wedding business by more than 500% and is used year-round for a myriad of non-baseball events.
+It was voted by Ballpark Digest as "the best ballpark renovation under $1 million."

-In 2011, Main Street Baseball purchased the High Desert Mavericks.
-Since then, the team has enjoyed a new level of profitability.
-The team sold naming rights to the ballpark for the first time (it has been rechristened "Heritage Field") and the club's ballpark has seen numerous improvements.
-Completely redone home and visitors' clubhouses, a new and expanded Team Store, renovated and expanded team offices, a new game-day rental suite, a new batting cage, new umpires' facilities, a repaved parking lot and a newly-painted concourse all have combined to breathe new life and energy into the market, and attract new fans throughout the region.
+Since Heller purchased the High Desert Mavericks of the California League, the team has enjoyed a new level of profitability.
+The team sold naming rights to the field (now "Heritage Field") and conference room, and made numerous improvements to the ballpark, including redone home and visitors' clubhouses, a new and expanded Team Store, renovated and expanded team offices, a new game-day rental suite, a new batting cage, new umpires' facilities, a repaved parking lot and a newly-painted concourse.
+These improvements have combined to breathe new life and energy into the ballpark and attract new fans throughout the region.